The Advisory Board provides guidance and recommendations to the Executive team at the Centre of Risk Studies.

 Andrew is a member of several academic and charity Advisory Boards.

 Fransje van der Marel leads McKinsey’s global initiative on resilience and portfolio enhancement for the energy, materials and food sector.
 In the context of the Energy Transition, she helps transform energy and chemicals companies to a cleaner future and better performance.
 She has extensive experience in the power, oil and gas, and mining industries, working with both the private sector and governments across Europe, the Middle East and Africa.
 She also co-leads the firm’s European power work and leads the sustainability group in Belgium, Luxembourg, and the Netherlands.
 Fransje supports clients on a wide variety of risk and resilience related topics including risk exposure mapping and quantification and improving risk controls.

 Rowan Douglas CBE

-Rowan is CEO Capital, Science & Policy Practice at Willis Towers Watson, a leading global advisory, broking and solutions company.
-Previously, he served on the Board of the Group’s reinsurance division, Willis Re, as CEO Global Analytics.
+Rowan was previously CEO Capital, Science and Policy Practice at Willis Towers Watson, a leading global advisory, broking and solutions company.
+Prior to that, he served on the Board of the Group’s reinsurance division, Willis Re, as CEO Global Analytics.